TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/interop/_index.md

 aliases: [/getting-started/aws/ecs/interop]
 ---

-{{% tts %}} exposes a subset of the Join Server API defined by LoRaWAN Backend Interfaces 1.0 and 1.1.
+{{% tts %}} exposes a subset of the Join Server API defined by LoRaWAN® Backend Interfaces 1.0 and 1.1.
 This is used for interoperability between LoRaWAN networks.

 <!--more-->